mathquill/mathquill/README.md

 Understanding The Code
 ----------------------

+All the CSS is in mathquill.css.
+Most of it's pretty straightforward, although fractions and a few other things are somewhat arcane.
+In particular, see the Wiki pages "Fonts" and "Fractions".

 All the JavaScript that you actually want to read is in src/, build/ just contains a cat'ed (and eventually, minified) version of all that.

-All the CSS is in mathquill.css.

 1. To get a general idea of our program model, you want to start by skimming backend.js.
     * What you want to pay attention to is the structure of the Math DOM tree,